Dead Space (mobile game): Reception

 IGN's Levi Buchanan, scoring the game 8.5 out of 10, made a similar point; "Dead Space is not a cop-out, shoehorned experience – it's a real-deal chapter in the Dead Space franchise that fits right in with the console games even though it takes a slightly different tack by de-emphasizing shock-jumps and laying on action scene after action scene.
 But that just means EA understands the differences (and, yes, limitations) of the iDevices.
 Dead Space has good controls, great visuals, and a fun story.
 It may repeat itself a little too much, but the blood-soaked ride never feels bloated."

-Destructoid Jim Sterling scored the game 8 out of 10.
-Although he was somewhat critical of the controls, he was impressed with how genuine a Dead Space experience the game offered; "Dead Space for the iDevices is no mere cash-in.
+James Stephanie Sterling of Destructoid scored the game 8 out of 10.
+Although she was somewhat critical of the controls, she was impressed with how genuine a Dead Space experience the game offered; "Dead Space for the iDevices is no mere cash-in.
 Rather than go the easy route with an on-rails shooter or a selection of banal minigames, Electronic Arts and IronMonkey Studios have instead opted to cram a genuine third-person Dead Space experience into your iPhone.
 The weird thing is it more or less works [...] it really is impressive just how authentic a Dead Space experience has been crafted, and the generally high caliber of the game could at least justify an XBLA/PSN port."
 Eurogamer's Kritan Reed also scored the game 8 out of 10, writing "This all-new Dead Space is surprisingly faithful to the full-fat versions in every sense.
 Before you recoil in horror at the thought of another borked touch-screen attempt at twin-stick action-adventuring, Dead Space is far more entertaining than it has any right to be.
 It not only captures the intricate, moody visual signature of Visceral's originals with stunning efficiency, but manages to faithfully translate the gameplay."
 Pocket Gamer's Tracy Erickson also scored it 8 out of 10, giving it a "Silver Award".
 He was critical of the controls but concluded that "its presentation, well-constructed levels, and tense combat situations are enough to see you through, even if the controls won't."